ipruter/ePortfolio/README.md

 ### Code Review
 A final project consisting of three parts is reviewed and critiqued as I've made significant progress since that class.
-Especially my proficiency in structuring classes and methods, and adherence to best practices has come a long way to the professional standards I hold myself to today. https://drive.google.com/drive/u/0/folders/1Mi2ZOdeBmN3MicCCJxB7T0F6MjUgQ9kI?ths=true
+Especially my proficiency in structuring classes and methods, and adherence to best practices has come a long way to the professional standards I hold myself to today.

+https://drive.google.com/drive/u/0/folders/1Mi2ZOdeBmN3MicCCJxB7T0F6MjUgQ9kI?ths=true
 ### Software Design and Engineering
-An application for performing CRUD operations on a list of appointments is re-engineered from Java to Python where the modules can be incorporated into python projects easier
+An application for performing CRUD operations on a list of appointments is re-engineered from Java to Python where the modules can be incorporated into python projects easier.

+Enhancement_One_Upload.zip
 ### Algorithms and Data Structure
 An application for performing CRUD operations on a list of tasks replaced a linked list to a binary tree and with a balancing algorithm to search larger data sets logarithmically.